 1. Distillation Process:

-– Peruvian Pisco: Peruvian pisco is distilled only once, meaning that the fermented grape is distilled directly into a clear spirit without any further processing.
-It is also distilled to proof, meaning that it is not diluted with or any other substances before bottling.
+– Peruvian Pisco: Peruvian pisco is distilled only once, meaning that the fermented grape juice is distilled directly into a clear spirit without any further processing.
+It is also distilled to proof, meaning that it is not diluted with water or any other substances before bottling.

 – Chilean Pisco: In Chile, pisco can be distilled multiple times, unlike the single distillation process in Peru.
 This allows for greater control over the final product, and some Chilean producers choose to distill their pisco to higher proofs before bottling.